Shef-AIRE/aire-hugo-research-group/content/home/slider.md

         text: Explore this Project
         url: https://shef-aire.github.io/project/multimodal_ai_for_cardiothoracic_disease_diagnosis_and_prognosis/
     - title: Text Correction for Mining Historical Documents
-      content: Leveraging deep learning to refine OCR transcriptions of the extensive British Library Newspapers collection and overcome the barrier of inaccurate text data
+      content: Leveraging deep learning to refine OCR transcriptions of the extensive British Library Newspapers collection to overcome the barrier of inaccurate text data, unveiling a rich resource for exploring centuries of historical narratives and advancing global humanities research
       align: center
       background:
         position: center